easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20181021
+a lot has happened since last unfinished update

+I suffered a lot from assemble a manuscript

+the research focus shifted a little bit from fast control to new control

+## added *exeScript.m* for running everything in one script
+this is also good for remembering what each script does and the sequence to run them

+right now this is quite simple and straight forward

+## added a bunch of files for 1D disturbance simulation
+added *disturb1DInit.m* to init 1D disturbance and could enable noise

+added *controlDemoLMwI1D.slx* and *controlDemoIJ1D.slx* for simulation

+## modified *plotControlDesign.m* to plot data better
+added script for setting scale in y to be the same across all subplots

+the 6 plots were 2x3 now instead of 3x2 (TODO: need to change position maybe later)

+## added *simLei.m* to do the simulation Lei suggested
+this might not be useful later but it's good exercise nonetheless

+## added *controlDemoDR.slx* for direct of dynamic rendering
+I don't remember the naming convention but it's not useful anyway

+## added *simTAUJADnew.slx* for testing new motions
+this should be based on *simTAUJAD.slx*

+I don't remember but I was trying to move it around with new motions

+maybe this was an attempt to put "sensors" on TCP

+# 20180907
+## developed LQR controller with integrator
+this part of the work was based on [this page](http://ctms.engin.umich.edu/CTMS/index.php?example=MotorPosition&section=ControlStateSpace)

+as said in 0904 log, LMC was soft and this soft was generally considered as steady-state error

+LQR was in its nature lack of an Integrator module, where it cannot take care steady-state error

+we want the controller to reject disturbance and keep TCP at origin

+## updated *linScriptJS.m* for LQR w/ I
+after playing around with values, the disturbance rejection worked fine

+saved a part of *controlDesign.slx* as *lqrDesignwI.slx*, played with it, and failed

+added *lqrIDesignwNewPlant.slx* to implemented the idea mentioned in this link above

+after testing, the controller was put into *controlDemoLMwI.slx* as the new simulation file

+# 20180904
+## major shift in development and test with step instead of a pulse
+developed a demo on "disturbance" (sudden force/torque pulse on TCP)

+this was achieved by adding bushing joint in the model and actuated by F/T

+made copies of previous models and saved as a new name with a *wTT* suffix

+added 6 pulses to be the input and a *disturbInit.m* to assign values to them independently

+based on Lei's suggestion, extended "pulse" into a "step/square wave" by extending duty cycle

+discovered that, for some reason, the models using reference model "breaks" towards the end of the simulation

+major shift was stopping the development of the reference model ones and shifting to *slx* files with "Demo" in their names

+same init params didn't break in "Demo" files (these files were initially for animation purpose)

+the folder was growing to 70+ files and 30MB+

+development would continue on *controlDemoLM.slx* and *controlDemoIJ.slx*

+## performance with "constant disturbance"
+"constant disturbance" was referring to the extended (to 1 s duration) disturbance pulses

+current amplitudes were set to 5 N for force and 0.5 Nm for torque

+IJC could resist the "press" and brought the system back to the position (origin currently) but there were 2 peaks in control input corresponding to the "step-up" and "step-down" of the disturbance

+LMC seemed to be too soft as in it would be pushed away from the position by the disturbance and stayed somewhere that it found its balance again

+it should be noted that currently for LQR design [Q]:R == [1:1000]:1

 # 20180823
 ## major improvement in IJC after using new moment of inertia
 after the switching, the controllers seemed to be working